jeanreye4/tic-tac-toe/readme.md

 > The purpose of this project is for you to show us and future employers what
 > you're capable of, so we want as much of the project to be your own,
 > independent work as possible

-### Project Review

-During the week, the instructors will be hosting a project review.
-The purpose of this time is to have your code and progress reviewed, to make sure you're on track to finish.

-**You should use this time to ask for constructive feedback, so come with questions prepared and specific things you'd like advice on.**

 ## Suggested Ways to Get Started